 “The more of them that partners notice and respond to, the more a couple feels connected to one another,” says Cheri Timko, a relationship coach and Gottman Certified Therapist..
 “These small moments form the culture of the relationship and determine whether it feels safe to each person.”

-According to legendary researcher and relationship expert John Gottman, one way to determine the health of a relationship is to identify how members respond to bids of connection.
+According to legendary researcher and relationship expert John Gottman, one way to determine the health of a relationship is to identify how members respond to bids for connection.
 In fact, according to research from Gottman, couples that stayed together longer than six years — often the breaking point for marriages — turned towards each other 86% of the time, while those that divorced did so an average of 33% of the time.

 In its simplest form, a bid for connection is a request from your partner for your attention, says Timko.
 They can be conversation starters (“Tell me about your day”; “Did you hear what happened in the news?”) or simple gestures of affection (reaching out to hold hands; moving over to snuggle on the couch)